This article defines each field and tab found in on the Work Order home screen.

 *Priority: You can choose the state of the priority, including: Emergency, High, Low, and Backlog.
 Click on the field or the icon to select a priority from the Priority List Lookup.

 Current Status: Status of the Work Order.
 When a Work Order is generated automatically or created manually, the status is automatically set to the default New.
 You can change the status of the Work Order as it is completed.
 Current Status should be Complete when the Work Order is completed.
-To learn How to Customize the Current Status lookup, In the Work Order Process or How to Change the Work Order Default Status in the Current Status lookup.

 Created: When a new Work Order is created, the system populates this field automatically with the current date and time.